Friday, December 23, 2011

 Side one starts with the smash hit “Steal Away”.
 The song spent twenty-three weeks on the US Billboard Hot 100 and made it all the way to the number 6 spot.
 The lyrics tell of a wrong but irresistible romantic liaison between two lovers.
 This is one of those songs I had on a 45 record back in 1980; this one probably spun on my turntable dozens of times that year.
 It is a solid pop record with a catchy rhythm.

 The B-side of that first single was the second track on the album “I’m No Stranger”.
 It has a smooth saxophone opening and a steady percussion beat.
 The song tells of experience with loneliness and heartache.
 The jazzy horn solo mirrors the lyrical theme quite well.

 The next track “Thin Line” continues the theme of failed relationships.

 “It’s a Feeling” is a slower-tempo piano ballad that celebrates the electricity of attraction.
 I like the harmonica on this one.

 Side two begins with the other hit single “Hot Rod Hearts”.
-This song spent twelve weeks on the charts and reached number 15.
+This song spent eighteen weeks on the US Billboard Hot 100 and reached number 15.
 I had this one on a 45 too and have it rated as a four-star song in my iTunes library.
 Whenever I hear it, I am instantly taken back to the summer of 1980 when I was fifteen years old and I find myself singing along to it.
 I am sure it played constantly on the radio back then.
 The lyrics just remind me of young, innocent love finding each other for the first time.

 Things change up a bit with “Nobody Else” and its disco-dance rhythm to it.
 Again, I like the saxophone solo.